 It also proves that you’ve really been on that journey.

-That’s one of the most effective ways to connect emotionally and to establish yourself as an expert.
+It’s one of the most effective ways to connect emotionally and to establish yourself as an expert.

 So, your About Me page — more than selling you and your business, should tell their story, and push their emotional buttons.

-8. Answer The Question “What’s In It For Them?”
+8. Answer the Question “What’s In It For Them?”

-Whoever is reading your about page should be able to come away understanding that you are not just agitating their problem, but that you provide a clear solution too.
+Whoever is reading your about page should be able to come away understanding that you are not just agitating for their problem, but that you provide a clear solution too.

 “This is what I will do for you.
 I’m going to take you from design handicapped to an expert designer, and this is going to help your business grow”.

-9. Make It Easy To Find What They Are Looking For.
+9. Make It Easy to Find What They Are Looking For.